oSoc13/AppsForX/README.md

 The plugin should then be able to handle the aspects of adding/editing/submitting ideas and events.

 This plugin aims to be conform the [Apps4X](https://github.com/mmlab/apps4eu-vocabulary/) ontology.
+This means that the publicly viewable pages using this plugin will contain the corresponding RDFa tags for the vocabulary.
 It was built for the [Apps for Europe](http://appsforeurope.eu/) project.

 Installation
 ------------

 To use the plugin, follow these steps:
+ * (Recursively!) clone the repository because it has other submodules linked in.
  * Move the plugin/ folder inside your wp-content/plugins/ directory.
  * In the administration area of your WordPress site, go to the Plugins section and activate the plugin.
  * Create pages and assign the AppsForX page templates to them where you want the event list to be shown.